 A letting go exercise to free your energy

 Like many people, whenever I get stuck in a cyclone of fear and worry, I get overwhelmed and don’t know what to do.
-This writing exercise is incredibly helpful in the process of letting go.
+The writing exercise below has helped me in the process of letting go.
 It gives us the space to express, channel and release heavy emotions, thoughts, worries, and fears that are clouding our mind and prevent us from living life to our fullest potential.

 This exercise may be uncomfortable at first as it requires us to acknowledge all the things that are unsaid that weigh heavy in your mind and heart and all the things we tend to ignore and hide, perhaps even from ourselves.